ChrisWills/Dynamic-Memory-Allocator/README.md

 effects.

-calloc() allocates enough space for nmemb items of size bytes each and the initializes the memmory with zeros.
+calloc() allocates enough space for nmemb items of size bytes each and the initializes the memory with zeros.

 realloc() acts just like malloc() if ptr is NULL and just like free() if size is 0.
 Otherwise, realloc() resizes the memory